MartinJeanne/linkstart-bot/README.md

 # linkstart-bot
-Discord bot i did to train JS, API and Docker !
+French discord bot that can play music and many things!

-## Run bot with Docker
+## Run the bot
-### Add bot information
-Create "ressources/config.json" with these information:
+Modify "ressources/config.json" and fill these information:
 ```json
 {
     "clientId": "your_application_id",